Dynamics of $f(R)$ gravity models and asymmetry of time: Abstract

 \section{Abstract}

 We solve the field equations of modified gravity for $f(R)$ model in metric formalism.
 Further, we obtain the fixed points of the dynamical system in phase space analysis of $f(R)$ models, both with and without the effects of radiation.
-Stability of these points is studied by invoking perturbations about them.
-We apply the conditions on the eigenvalues of the matrix obtained in the linearized first-order differential equations for stability of points.
-Following this, these fixed points are used for the dynamics of different phases of the universe.
-Certain linear and quadratic forms of $f(R)$ are determined from the geometrical and physical considerations and the dynamics of the scale factor is found for those forms.
-Further, we determine the Hubble parameter $H(t)$, Ricci scalar $R$ for radiation-, matter- and acceleration-dominated phases of the universe, whose time-ordering may explain an arrow of time throughout the cosmic evolution.
+Stability of these points is studied against perturbations in a smooth spatial background by applying the conditions on the eigenvalues of the matrix obtained in the linearized first-order differential equations.
+Following this, these fixed points are used for analysing the dynamics of the system during the radiation, matter and acceleration dominated phases of the universe.
+Certain linear and quadratic forms of $f(R)$ are determined from the geometrical and physical considerations and the behaviour of the scale factor is found for those forms.
+Further, we also determine the Hubble parameter $H(t)$, Ricci scalar $R$ for these cosmic phases.
+We show the emergence of an asymmetry of time from the dynamics of the scalar field exclusively owing to the $f(R)$ gravity in the Einstein frame that may lead to an arrow of time at a classical level.